zom-bi/ovpn-certman/README.md

  * `USER_ENDPOINT` the URL to the Identity provider user endpoint, for gitlab this is "/api/v4/user".
 The "username" attribute of the returned JSON will used for authentication.
  * `APP_KEY` random ASCII string, 32 characters in length.
 Used for cookie generation.
  * `APP_LISTEN` port and ip to listen on, e.g. `:8000` or `127.0.0.1:3000`

+There are some files that need to be mounted inside the container:

+ * `/ca.crt` the certificate of the server PKI
+ * `/ca.key` the key of the server PKI, unencrypted
+ * `/clients.json` the generated certificates for each client

+ There is an [`docker-compose.yml example`](docker-compose.yml.example) you can use as a base for your own docker-compose service.